Do PSUs Comes With Cables? A Comprehensive Guide

 - If you have multiple storage devices, ensure your PSU has enough SATA power or Molex connectors to accommodate them all.

-Upgrading or Customizing Your PSU Cables
+Upgrading or Customizing Your PSU Cables:

 Sometimes, you may want to upgrade your cables for aesthetics, cable management, or compatibility.
 Many companies offer custom cable kits that are compatible with various PSUs.
 When choosing custom cables, consider the following: